-NREL hosts car competitions that include building and racing solar- and battery-powered model vehicles.
-Middle school teams from around Colorado participate in this fun, educational, and exciting event every May.
+NREL hosts car competitions for student-built solar- and battery-powered model vehicles.
+Middle school teams across Colorado are invited to participate in this fun, educational, and exciting event every May.

 - Generating enthusiasm for science, technology, engineering, and math (STEM)

 - Improving students' understanding of scientific concepts and renewable energy technologies

 - Encouraging young people to consider technical careers at an early age.

 Teams work together to build cars with guidance from a parent, teacher, or coach to compete in race and design categories.
 A Spirit Award is also presented to one team to recognize good sportsmanship.

 NREL will not host a Middle School Car Competition in 2024.
 Please check back for updates on future competitions.

 - Teams must be composed of two to four middle school (6th–8th grade) students from the same school.